 This healthy and nutritious Instant Pot lentil soup is low in calories, full of veggies and high in fibre.
-It’s tasty, simple to make and is vegan-friendly and gluten-free.
+It’s tasty, simple to make and is a vegan-friendly and gluten-free recipe.

 This gorgeous Instant Pot lentil soup is a delicious and healthy meal full of plant-based protein, fibre and nutrients.
 We wanted to keep it super simple, vegan and gluten-free, however, you can add other ingredients and use this recipe as a template (see some variations below).

 Lentils are a fantastic source of protein and nutrients, while low in calories and fat.
 1 cup of uncooked lentils has 50 grams of protein (we’re using 1 1/5 cups in the soup, so you’re looking at 75 grams in the whole batch), 59 grams of fibre, plenty of iron, magnesium and B-vitamins.
 Lentils are not a complete protein, so vegetarian and vegan eaters should ideally have this soup with a side of bread, rice or pasta (grains + lentils = complete protein!).
 Read more about how nutritious lentils are here.

 This particular Instant Pot recipe is quite low in calories yet high in fibre and protein so it’s quite satiating and perfect for anyone on a diet or weight loss plan.